miwong/IntelliDroid/README.md

 This project uses the Gradle build system.
 Output files are located in the `build/` directory.
 The gradlew script is a wrapper for machines that do not have Gradle already installed.
 If your development machine already contains Gradle, you can use your own installation by replacing `./gradlew` with `gradle` in the commands below.
 A network connection is required when compiling the code for the first time so that Gradle can automatically download dependencies.

-The included Android framework files in the `android` directory were compiled using JDK 1.6, so we recommend that you use the compiler and runtime from JDK 1.6.
-You can replace the files in this directory to try different versions of AOSP or JDK.
+The included Android framework files in the `android` directory were compiled using JDK 1.6 but the `apktool` used in the preprocessing scripts require JDK 1.7.
+We recommend using JDK 1.7, as that seems to work best.
+If necessary, you can replace the files in the `android` directory to try different versions of AOSP or JDK.

 #####Preprocessing APK files: